Flexget/Flexget/.github/ISSUE_TEMPLATE.md

 #### Config:
 ```
 Paste FULL config and remove any personal info if config is too long, attach the file to the ticket.
-If issue is with a single task, you can get get resulting configuration by running "flexget execute --task <NAME> --dump-config", make sure to redact any personal information (passwords, api keys etc).
+If issue is with a single task, you can get get resulting configuration by running:
+  flexget execute --task <NAME> --dump-config
+Make sure to redact any personal information (passwords, api keys, etc) !
 ```

 #### Log: